 It is important that you make sure you have a good team and a solid idea before pitching to a VC

-As an entrepreneur, you should know that it is important for you to have a good team and a solid idea before pitching your business plan to entrepreneurs.
+As an entrepreneur, you should know that it is important for you to have a good team and a solid idea before presenting your business plan or pitch deck to entrepreneurs.
 This will help them decide whether or not they want to invest in your company.

 It's also important that you have traction and funding.
 If you don't have traction and funding, then there's no point in pitching your ideas at all because no one will ever pick up on them!
 After all, who would want something that hasn't even been tried out yet?